Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2020

 3. Sourcing Practices and Due Diligence

 Close Brothers has continued to consider the requirements of the Modern Slavery Act when sourcing new goods and services from the third-party supply market.
+This includes a risk assessment based on the nature of the services and supplier resulting in increased due diligence in heightened risk scenarios.

-4. Third Party Assurance
+4. Enhancements to Third Party Management Technology

-This statement is made with respect to the financial year ended 31 July 2018 in accordance with section 54(1) of the Modern Slavery Act 2015.
-This statement covers Close Brothers Group plc, Close Brothers Holdings Limited, Close Brothers Limited, Commercial Acceptances Limited, Close Leasing Limited, Close Invoice Finance Limited, Close Brothers Vehicle Hire Limited, Winterflood Securities Limited, Close Asset Management Holdings Limited and Close Asset Management Limited (each a “Group Company”), and it has been approved by the Board of Directors of Close Brothers Group plc and each other Group Company.
+This statement is made with respect to the financial year ended 31 July 2020 in accordance with section 54(1) of the Modern Slavery Act 2015.
+This statement covers Close Brothers Group plc, Close Brothers Holdings Limited, Close Brothers Limited, Close Leasing Limited, Close Invoice Finance Limited, Close Brothers Vehicle Hire Limited, Winterflood Securities Limited, Close Asset Management Holdings Limited and Close Asset Management Limited (each a “Group Company”), and it has been approved by the Board of Directors of Close Brothers Group plc and each other Group Company.
 The statement will be reviewed and updated (if necessary) annually to reflect Close Brothers’ ongoing commitment to ensuring that its business and supply chains are free from slavery and human trafficking.
 The statement is signed by a director of Close Brothers Group plc, the holding company of the Close Brothers Group.